ag-sc/auto-llm/docs/fundamentals/evaluating.md

 # Evaluating

-Different metrics can be used to evaluate performances of LLMs, depending on the specific task.
+Different metrics can be used to evaluate performances of LLMs, depending highly on the specific task and the domain of the use-case.

 ## Accuracy